Why Sheep's Milk

 - Sheep milk has a higher nutritional value and higher concentrations of proteins, fats, minerals, and vitamins, compared to cow’s milk.

-- Because of the unique properties of sheep’s milk, many with digestive challenges or who are sensitive to cow’s milk, like it.
+- Because of the unique properties of sheep’s milk, many with digestive challenges or who are sensitive to cow’s milk, can eat sheep's dairy products

 - Sheep’s milk has higher levels of “heart healthy fats” (or what in food chemistry we call “polar lipids”) compared to cow’s milk.

 Gram for gram, the superiority of sheep’s milk lies in the comparison with cow and goat milk – especially in the differences between levels of critical nutritional aspects like

 - B12 and D

 - Linoleic acids and all 10 of the essential amino acids